python-adaptive/paper/paper.md

 Because we aim to keep the suggestion time $t_\textrm{suggest}$ small, we propose to use a priority queue where we are keeping track of the subdomains containing candidate points (intervals in 1D.)
 As we may not recompute this priority queue each time a new point is evaluated, only a fraction of the points can be updated.
 That means that whatever priority we set to the points, it needs to be local.
-We call this priority the loss, and it is determined only by the function values of the points inside that subsubdomain and optionally of its neighbouring intervals.
+We call this priority of each subdomain the loss, and it is determined only by the function values of the points inside that subdomain and optionally of its neighbouring subdomains.
 The loss then serves as a criterion for choosing the next point by virtue of choosing a new candidate point inside the subdomain with the maximum loss.
 This means that upon adding new data points, only the intervals near the new point needs to have their loss value updated.
 The amortized complexity of the point suggestion algorithm is, therefore, $\mathcal{O}(1)$.